Special Weather Statement issued for Pueblo Vicinity, Pueblo County Below 6300 Feet by NWS - NewsBreak

 Special Weather Statement issued for Pueblo Vicinity, Pueblo County Below 6300 Feet by NWS

-Effective: 2021-08-03 15:01:00 MDT Expires: 2021-08-03 16:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Pueblo Vicinity, Pueblo County Below 6300 Feet SPECIAL WEATHER STATEMENT At 337 PM MDT, Doppler radar was tracking a developing strong thunderstorm over Pueblo West, or 9 miles northwest of Pueblo.
-This activity was nearly stationary.
-A quick 1 to 2 inches of rain could fall with this activity, and flash flooding may become possible if heavy rain persists.
-Winds in excess of 30 mph will be possible with this storm.
-Locations impacted include Pueblo West and Pueblo Reservoir.alerts.weather.gov
+Effective: 2021-08-03 12:00:00 MDT Expires: 2021-08-03 13:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Pueblo Vicinity, Pueblo County Below 6300 Feet; Walsenburg Vicinity, Upper Huerfano River Basin Below 7500 Ft; Wet Mountains above 10000 Ft; Wet Mountains between 6300 and 10000Ft SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL HUERFANO...EASTERN CUSTER AND SOUTHWESTERN PUEBLO COUNTIES UNTIL 130 PM MDT At 1254 PM MDT, Doppler radar was tracking a strong thunderstorm near Farisita, or 13 miles northeast of Spring Burn Scar, moving northeast at 10 mph.
+Winds in excess of 40 mph and torrential rainfall will be possible with this storm.
+Localized minor flooding will be possible under the heavier rain cores.
+Locations impacted include Farisita, Greenhorn Mountain, Gardner, Rye, San Isabel and Colorado City.alerts.weather.gov

 Comments / 0